Fabernovel drives innovation and agility with Slack

 Strengthening communication

-Douet also says that emoji make conversations feel welcoming, but they also make it easy to provide proper context and even to maintain a certain level of restraint in conversation when necessary.
+Douet also says that emojis make conversations feel welcoming, but they also make it easy to provide proper context and even to maintain a certain level of restraint in conversation when necessary.

-‘Fabernovel is very much oriented towards the individual and defines itself as a talent company.
-We’re interested in identifying people with certain talents and helping them to develop these by teaming them up with people who have complementing talents.
-Slack really makes this kind of worthwhile interaction possible.’
+“Fabernovel is very much oriented toward the individual and defines itself as a talent company.
+We’re interested in identifying people with certain talents and helping them develop these by teaming them up with people who have complementing talents.
+Slack really makes this kind of worthwhile interaction possible.”

 For Fabernovel, Slack is the future of work

 Fabernovel’s leaders can’t imagine a better way to work than channel-based messaging.
-Slack helps teams to communicate effectively to drive projects forwards and support a culture of innovation.
+Slack helps teams communicate effectively to drive projects forward and support a culture of innovation.